Assisted-living facilities without on-site nursing care faciliti · California

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from ELCP's own mandatory OSHA Form 300A summaries.
-Cross-check the underlying establishment record directly against the federal source — name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.
+The 15 injuries, 12 illnesses shown on this page for ELCP are sourced from its own 3 years of mandatory OSHA Form 300A summaries.
+Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search